Kris Kristofferson – Rescue Mission

 Who guides us into shore.”

-READ MORE Kris Kristofferson - Darby’s Castle
+READ MORE Kris Kristofferson - Just the Other Side of Nowhere

 “We’re saved!
 We’re saved!”